AriFordsham/GHCWiki/records/overloaded-record-fields.md

 - An instance `(Has T "x" ty)` is exported only if the record selector for T is exported.
 Again, this doesn't work for virtual record selectors;
-  and it would require a new implementation mechansim to record exactly which instances were exported from a module.
+  and it would require a new implementation mechanism to record exactly which instances were exported from a module.

 - An instance `(Has T "x" ty)` is ignored unless the record selector